TNamdarian/seven-terraces/README.md

 - For visitors to the site who are not logged in (*Guest Users*), these menu links are available for them to use:
     - Home
     - Log in
-    - Sign Up - This is a CTA and therefore it stands out so that the user is drawn to this button.
+    - Sign Up
 - For users who are logged in(*Registered Users*), the list items are as follows:
     - Home
     - Properties
     - Profile
+    - Contact
     - Log out
 - Python determines if the user is logged in or not by checking if 'user' in session and passes this data to Jinja to display the correct navbar for the user.
 - The navbar is collapsed into a burger icon on small screens.

 #### Footer
-- The footer features:
- - Links to social media for Admin -Social Icons - Allows the user to access the social platforms that the creator of the website use.
+- The footer features links to social media for Social Icons - Allows the user to access the social platforms.
+Since this is a fictional website, the links take the users to the home page of these sites.

 ### Landing Page
 - The landing page gives the user an immediate welcome and indication of what the site is about.
-- Scrollign down, users can view the Featured Properties of the month (Featured Properties section) which was important that they go there if they want to quickly find the most recent Properties added by the administrator.
+- Scrolling down, users can view the Featured Properties of the month (Featured Properties section) which was important that they go there if they want to quickly find the most recent Properties added by the administrator.

 #### Featured Section
 - On the landing page the featured Properties of the month is selected and added by the administrator.
-- The purpose is to have one Property for each category each month to be showcased.
+- The purpose is to have one Property for each strategy each month to be showcased.
 - Guest users are also able to view these Properties as well as Registered users.

 ### Log in Page
-- The login page features a simple **form** where the user can enter either their username and their password.
+- The login page features a simple **form** where the user can enter either their username and password.
 - There is helper text under each input field to guide the user as to the parameters they can input.
 - The user will receive validation or error feedback when they enter information in the input field which is also be accompanied by colours to show validation (green for correct and red for incorrect).
 - If the user lands on the log in page but realises they don't have an account yet and would like to register, there is a link on the page that will take them to the registration page or they can click on the navbar menu Sign up button.

 ### Profile Page
-- Then if the user logs in or register successfully they are taken to their Profile page.
+- Then if the user logs in or register successfully they are taken to their Profile Page.
 - This page will feature their username at the top to personalise the user experience.
-- There are links to take the user to the Properties page or the Featured section on the landing page.
+- There are links to take the user to the Properties Page or the Featured section on the landing page.
 - The user can see all their bookmarked Properties on their profile if they have any.
-- The user can change their password if they click on the Change password button.
+- The user can change their password if they click on the Change Password button.
 A modal will pop up and ask for the new password.
 If they confirm to change their password, their password will be updated in the database under the Users collection.
 - The user can delete their profile if they click on the Delete Profile link.
 This will open a modal to confirm if they want to continue to delete their profile.
 If they confirm, their username, email and password will be detailed from the Users collection.
 They will then be logged out and returned to the landing page as Guest users.

 ### Properties Page
 - Only a Registered user can view the Properties Page where the registered user can then view, search, add, edit or delete properties.
 The edit and delete functions will only be available if the user created the property.
 - The user can search by property description and reset the search box.
 If there are no results, there will be a message to the user to say there are no results.
-- If the user clicks on the "Add properties" button it will take them to the Add Property Page.
+- If the user clicks on the "Add Properties" button it will take them to the Add Property Page.
 - If the user created the property, they will see the edit button for the property.
 If the user clicks on the "Edit" button it will take them to the Edit Property Page.
 - If the user created the property, they will see the delete button for the property.
 If the user clicks on the "Delete" button, the property will be deleted.
 - The user can bookmark a property.
 If they click on the bookmark icon, this will confirm to them it has been added as a bookmark and appears on their profile.
-- A floating button appears on the lower right of the screen when the user starts to scroll downwards.
-Clicking this moves the view back up to the top of the page.
-This feature was added because the Properties page can be quite long and the navbar is not fixed to the top of the page.
+- Each time a property is viewed the number of views will increase which will indicate the popularity of the property.

+### View Property Page
+- If the user clicked on the view property button on a property card then they will be taken to this page.
+- The view property page features all the details of the property including name, image, type, strategy, amenities, features, price and sourcing fees as well as propery descriptions and details.
+- If the user is the creator of that property, they should be able to have access to the delete and edit buttons on the same page.

 ### Registration & Sign Up Page
 - The sign-up page features a simple form, where the user can input a username and password.
 The form was kept deliberately simple so that signup has minimum barriers.